Frequently Asked Questions

 Please note: if your child has entered the French system but was put behind a year to catch up with language skills, the adjustment cannot be made at Camille Sée.
 They need to stay in the same year when transitioning to Camille Sée (even if they are technically too old for the class).

 All pupils wishing to join the International Section should submit an application form, usually at the end of March / beginning of April.
-The dates for 2023 will be confirmed by the Rectorat in January 2023.
+The dates for 2025 will be confirmed by the Rectorat in January 2025.

 All pupils wishing to join the International Section should submit an application on the Rectorat website.

 Camille Sée is no longer able to test or accept children outside the fixed testing dates as the process and dates are controlled by the Rectorat.
-The only exception might be where there are school year differences such as the Australian system, but even in this case, the decision would be made by the Rectorate.
+The only exception might be where there are school year differences such as the Australian system, but even in this case, the decision would be made by the Rectorat.

 The school will not be able to confirm the number of spaces available in any one year group before the application deadline.
 The number of available spaces fluctuate slightly from year to year, depending on whether families leave (and owing to the international composition of the families, work commitments abroad), and the school does not know how many students will be returning until after the application deadline.